NWc0de/osquery/README.md

 ## Testing

 The PingUtils::GetPingLatency function is covered in ad-hoc unit tests included in https://github.com/NWc0de/PingStats (PingStats.cpp).
 It would've been much better to use a framework like GTest but alas I didn't have time to mock them up properly, so I had to ship the ad-hoc tests I used in VS Studio while working the PingUtils methods.
 These can be built and executed via VS Studio on any recent Windows host (tested with VS Studio 2019).

+FWIW it looks like Git mangled the formatting on these unfortunately (seems to have converted tabs to spaces in a wierd fashion).
+The guidelines for building osquery suggested check out and check in "as is" on the Git for Windows installation option, I suspect that might have caused the unusual spacing in the extension_ping source files.